sushant777/mailPlatform/README.md

 ### Configuration

-1. Create a `.env` file in the root directory and add the following environment variables:
+1. Create a `.env` file in the ./backend directory and add the following environment variables:

     ```plaintext
     #ELASTICSEARCH_NODE=http://localhost:9200